-25 What defences does a guarantor have against claims for nonfulfilment of guarantee obligations?
+What defences does a guarantor have against claims for nonfulfilment of guarantee obligations?
 Can such defences be waived?

 The available defences of a guarantor will vary depending on whether the guarantee is independent or an accessory guarantee.
 If the guarantee is an independent guarantee, the guarantor will only have very limited defences (mainly restricted to abuse of law).
 If the guarantee is accessory in nature, the guarantor will be able to invoke all defences and objections of the main debtor from the underlying relationship and other benefits that the Spanish law foresees.
-Usually, however, these defences are requested to be waived.
-In the event of amendments to the underlying secured obligations, we would recommend obtaining confirmation from the relevant guarantors.
+However, the guarantor usually requests that these defences be waived.
+In the event of amendments to the underlying secured obligations, we recommend obtaining confirmation from the relevant guarantors.